VET FEE-HELP closed for new students on 31 December 2016.

 VET Student Loans began on 1 January 2017 and replaced VET FEE-HELP.

-For VET FEE-HELP information, go to the Department of Education and Training website.
+For VET FEE-HELP information, go to the Department of Education website.

 Debts incurred through inappropriate conduct under VET FEE-HELP - new VET FEE-HELP Student Redress Measures